 We are starting to work with local businesses.
 One fast food provider had problems with kids, the retail staff didn't know how to deal with them, so problems escalated.
 We made them an offer to train their staff to de-escalate situations and in return we've asked for vouchers to offer the young people who come to our youth centre.
 We'd like to offer similar services to other local businesses.
-We have skills and expertise we can offer the business sector regarding their customers awareness or dementia, - and we are dealing with many of the same issues, such as Auto-enrolment pension provision and GDPR.
-There is huge scope for joint working and learning from each other.
+We have skills and expertise we can awareness or dementia, - and we are dealing with many of the same issues, such as Auto-enrolment pension working and learning from each other.
 Our footfall is about 48,000 year.
-When we opened, crime rates in the area went down by 50% in the first two years and they've stayed down thanks to our youth work.
-Thanington is no longer a 'crime hotspot'; it has actually become a desirable place to live.
+When we opened, crime rates in the area went down by 50% in the first two years and they've stayed down thanks to our youth work. become a desirable place to live.